SolidMVC/EnvatoToolkit/README.md

 This section describes how to install the plugin and get it working.

-1. Upload `EnvatoToolkit` to the `/wp-content/plugins/` directory.
+1. Put the  `Test` and `Libraries` folders to your WordPress install directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to admin menu item `EnvatoToolkit` and enter your Envato Username, Envato API Key and Envato Private Token.
+2. Go to http://yoursite.com/Test/index.php and enter your Envato Username, Envato API Key and Envato Private Token.
-4. That's it.
+3. That's it.

 ## Frequently Asked Questions ##